 Residential Tenancies Act - What are my rights and obligations under a tenancy?

 The rights and obligations of landlords and tenants are set out in landlord and tenant law, as well as in the lease or tenancy agreement between the landlord and tenant.
-The main legislation governing these rights and obligations is contained in the Residential Tenancies Acts 2004 to 2015 which can be accessed on the Irish Statute Book website.
+The main legislation governing these rights and obligations is contained in the Residential Tenancies Act 2004, as amended, which can be accessed on the Irish Statute Book website.

-The Residential Tenancies Acts apply to every dwelling that is the subject of a tenancy, subject to a limited number of exceptions which are set out in section 3(2) of the Act.
+The Residential Tenancies Act applies to every dwelling that is the subject of a tenancy, subject to a limited number of exceptions which are set out in section 3(2) of the Act.
 Dwellings which are exempt from the Act include e.g. public authority dwellings, holiday homes and dwellings within which the landlord also resides.
+Dwellings let by Approved Housing Bodies were brought within the remit of the Act with effect from 7 April 2016.

 How is my rent set?